Coronado Heights 100th Anniversary in 2019!

 Lindsborg, KS 67456

-We have bi-monthly meetings held on the 2nd Tuesday of the month at Bethany Home in the Activities Room.
+We have bi-monthly meetings held on the 2nd Tuesday of the month.
+Location has changed due to COVID-19 meeting will NOT be at Bethany Home.
+Check the Program Schedule for location and directions.
 Program starts at 7:30 p.m. with topics of local historical interest.
 Come join us!

 Other Local Links of Interest

 Anatoly Karpov International School of Chess

 Birger Sandzén Memorial Gallery

 Red Barn Studio

 Membership contributions are the SVHA's major source of on-going funding.
 A free-will donation in any amount will secure your membership in the Association for the year.
 Memberships are renewed in the first quarter of each year.